Dysfunctional-Human/Dysfunctional-Human/README.md

 ## Hi there 👋
-I'm Aarav, an undergrad student at NSUT, Delhi <br>
+#### I'm Aarav, an undergrad student at NSUT, Delhi
-🕹️I like building and breaking things (and also playing video games)
+🕹️I like building and breaking things (and also playing video games).

-# 💫 About Me:
-If you can't impress them with your intelligence, then baffle them with your stupidity
+💫 If you can't impress them with your intelligence, then baffle them with your stupidity

 ## 🌐 Socials: